squirtleDevs/scaffold-eth/README.md

 ### ⛳️ **Checkpoint 3: Price** 🤑

-This portion the tutorial is directly from the [original tutorial](https://medium.com/@austin_48503/%EF%B8%8F-minimum-viable-exchange-d84f30bd0c90) "Price" section.
-It outlines the general understanding of the DEX's pricing model.
+This section is directly from the [original tutorial](https://medium.com/@austin_48503/%EF%B8%8F-minimum-viable-exchange-d84f30bd0c90) "Price" section.
+It outlines the general details of the DEX's pricing model.

 Now that our contract holds reserves of both ETH and tokens, we want to use a simple formula to determine the exchange rate between the two.
 Let’s start with the formula `x * y = k` where `x` and `y` are the reserves: